A plain text editor is one of the most useful tools for any writer or blogger.

 5. Copy, convert, copy, paste

-When you are writing an article or blog post, you often copy text from other online sources.
+When writing an article or blog post, you often copy text from other online sources.

 It might be for a quote or a reference.
 But if you copy and paste directly, you will add all the HTML code along with the text.